Timeline: News Corp and the phone-hacking scandal

 November 14 - A public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into media ethics.

+November 29 - Paul McMullan, a reporter at the News of the World, tells the inquiry that former editors of the newspaper, including Coulson, were aware of hacking at the tabloid.

+December 7 - Police arrest private investigator Glen Mulcaire as part of their Operation Weeting investigation into phone hacking.
+Mulcaire had been jailed in 2007 for illegally accessing the voicemails of royal aides, along with Goodman.

-January 19, 2012 - Court proceedings show News Group Newspapers settled a host of cases after acknowledging to victims that executives covered up the scale of illegal activity by destroying evidence and lying to investigators.
+January 19, 2012 - News Group Newspapers settled a host of cases after acknowledging to victims that executives covered up the scale of illegal activity by destroying evidence and lying to investigators, court proceedings show.

+February 11 - Police arrest five senior staff at the top-selling Sun in a probe into journalists paying police for tip-offs.
+Eight people were arrested in total.

+-- More than 20 people have been arrested over the allegations.
+Their arrests are part of Operation Elveden - one of three criminal investigations into news-gathering practices.

 February 26 - Rupert Murdoch launches a new Sunday edition of his Sun tabloid to replace the News of the World.